olla-dev/shipster/README.md

 * Reduce DB queries by optimizing querysets
 * Caching: I used django-redis and cached CBVs.
 It is possible to cache Model objects (relying on django's built in queryset caching)

+#### UI

+I tried to build everything by hand (mapbox and datatables).
+* the map displays all vessels by their latest known position.
+When clicking a map marker, the journey is displayed (not directional :( just a LineString)
+* the datatable lists all locations (paginated).
+Edit and Delete buttons are contextual to each position.
+The add button launches a modal.
+/!\ I didn't have enough time to make data entry validation better.
+Sorry :/ Haven't slept alot this week working on the assignment.

+The libraries used are listed on the about page of the app.

 ## Code and repo
 In this repo, you will find different work branches (VSS-XX---some-feature).
 All of them are merged on the main branch along the way (using github PR, for simplicity I kept main as the develop branch).